Last updated on December 15, 2022

 Reddit is another great place to discuss Magic.
 One of the site’s strengths is its split nature with “subreddits,” niche communities dedicated to discussing different things.
 Some of the more popular Magic subreddits I’d recommend are:

-- mtgfinance: The r/wallstreetbets of MTG.
-Learn how to lose a bunch of money with cardboard instead of stocks!
+• mtgfinance: The r/wallstreetbets of MTG.
+Learn how to spend money buying and selling with cardboard instead of stocks!

 Gaming Cafes